IDAES/idaes-ext/README.md

 The extensions contain a version of the IPOPT solver compiled the HSL linear solver library, for which IDAES has obtained a distribution license.
 All technical papers, sales and publicity material resulting from use of the HSL codes within IPOPT must contain the following acknowledgement: HSL, a collection of Fortran codes for large-scale scientific computation.
 See http://www.hsl.rl.ac.uk.
+The Ipopt source code for IDAES was modified only to add addtional messages as required by the HSL distribution license.
+The modified Ipopt code is available here https://github.com/IDAES/Ipopt/tree/idaes-3.12.13.

 See https://github.com/IDAES/idaes-ext/blob/master/license.txt for additional information on third-party code contained in the binaries.